DraftKings Inc. (DKNG) Shares Up Despite Recent Market Volatility

-DraftKings Inc. (NASDAQ: DKNG)’s stock price has increased by 0.17 compared to its previous closing price of 17.78.
-However, the company has seen a gain of 7.74% in its stock price over the last five trading days.
-Barron’s reported 4 hours ago that DraftKings Scores Record Revenue, Raises 2023 Outlook
+DraftKings Inc. (NASDAQ: DKNG)’s stock price has increased by 15.33 compared to its previous closing price of 17.81.
+However, the company has seen a gain of 28.46% in its stock price over the last five trading days.
+Barron’s reported on 02/17/23 that DraftKings Stock Rises After Strong Quarter.
+Analysts Are Upbeat.

-, and the 36-month beta value for DKNG is at 1.87.
-Analysts have varying views on the stock, with 15 analysts rating it as a “buy,” 1 rating it as “overweight,” 11 as “hold,” and 3 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023